 How to picnic like a French

-After 8 years in France, I have finally found the secret to organizing a truely French picnic.
-From choosing the best local specialities at the market on a sunny Sunday morning to finding the best picnic spots in the city, let me share my favorite tips on what makes for a perfect picnic in Lyon.
+After 8 years in France, an American friend of ours has finally found the secret to organizing a truely French picnic.
+From choosing the best local specialities at the market on a sunny Sunday morning to finding the best picnic spots in the city, let us share our favorite tips on what makes for a perfect picnic in Lyon.

 Photo by Jean-Louis Zimmermann.